-- A. Requests to reschedule a hearing must be made in person, by telephone, through the Internet, or mailed and postmarked to the appeals examiner at least five days in advance of the regularly scheduled hearing date.
+A. Requests to reschedule a hearing must be made in person, by telephone, through the Internet, or mailed and postmarked to the appeals examiner at least five days in advance of the regularly scheduled hearing date.
 The rescheduling request may be made orally or in writing.
-The requesting party must provide the other party a copy of a written request or must otherwise notify the other party of the request. - B. Any rescheduling of a hearing with less than five days' advance notice will be at the discretion of the appeals examiner and granted only when the rescheduling does not prejudice any party to the rescheduling.
+The requesting party must provide the other party a copy of a written request or must otherwise notify the other party of the request if the request is made orally.

+B. Requests-to reschedule a hearing with less than five calendar days' advance notice of the scheduled hearing date requires one attempt by the requesting party-to contact the other party to notify them of the forthcoming request and to provide an opportunity to express disagreement, if any.
+Any rescheduling of a hearing with less than five days' advance notice will be at the discretion of the appeals examiner and granted only when the rescheduling does not prejudice any party to the rescheduling.